donat-b/ansible-certbot/README.md

 Certbot
 =======

-Installs certbot on Ubuntu hosts and sets up a renewal cron job.
+Installs certbot on Ubuntu Trusty (and newer), configures a cron job with renewal command and deploys the script to fetch certificates.
-Certificates should be obtained first using the certbot-certonly command which uses frontlb_servers or nginx_servers dicts from `nginx` role.

 Requirements
 ------------